mapswipe/python-mapswipe-workers/docs/setup.md

 ## 3. Configuration

-Provide a config file, the Firebase ServiceAccountKey and an environment file for Postgres.
+Provide a config file and an environment file for Postgres.

 ### config.cfg